 Villa Cimbrone

-The lavish gardens, fountains, statues, and sculptures are captivating… But the Terrazza dell’Infinito (Terrace of Infinity) is the pièce de résistance.
-You’ve arrived at the ultimate viewpoint of the entire Amalfi Coast!
+Villa Cimbrone’s lavish gardens, fountains, statues, and sculptures are captivating… But the Terrazza dell’Infinito (Terrace of Infinity) is the pièce de résistance.
+Pass under the “doorway to the sun” to witness the seven marble busts welcoming you to the ultimate viewpoint of the entire Amalfi Coast!

 Where to Eat in Ravello